-Although the messages are very similar and the outcomes are the same, specifically promoting the use of more sustainable and active travel modes, it is often more difficult to engage with the general public; there is not the added support from employers or the focussed engagement opportunities of the workplace that business engagement activities offer.
+Although the messages are very similar and the outcomes may be the same, specifically when promoting the use of more sustainable and active travel modes, it is often more difficult to engage with the general public.
+There is not the added support from employers or the focussed engagement opportunities of the workplace that business engagement activities offer.
 While many of the activities and events are very similar there is a far wider and more diverse community of people to engage with.